murdinc/crusher/README.md

 	![setup](screenshots/setup.png)

-3. Run the same command again, and this time it will find the servers you have set up, and run the configurations against them:
+3. Run the same command again, and this time it will find the servers you have set up, and run the spec configurations against them:

 	![remote-configure](screenshots/remote-configure.png)